icorncake/ansible_lab/docs/Repository.rst

     #git add .

-Now we can move the stagged files to commit
+Now we can move the stagged files to commit.
+We use the *'-m'* for the commit message and will see this in Gitlab.

 ::